 January Town Hall

-Participants discuss how the theme comes alive in congregations and communities and hear stories of how different churches are living out the theme.
+Participants discussed how the theme comes alive in congregations and communities and hear stories of how different churches are living out the theme.

-The online events are held live using Zoom technology, sponsored by the Annual Conference office.
+The online events were held live using Zoom technology, sponsored by the Annual Conference office.